Passing California Smog Tests

 These tips may help you if you have trouble passing the first time.
 None are guaranteed to work because engine conditions vary so greatly.

-Avoid buying ethanol based miracle in a can products (many fuels already have a high ethanol content).
+Avoid buying ethanol based miracle-in-a-can products (many fuels already have a high ethanol content).

 23. Glossary: